 535 Aylmer Street N was constructed in the 1880s and occupied by William Belleghem of the Belleghem family which operated the furniture dealership and undertaking business at 188 Hunter Street West.
 It is a good example of a Queen Anne style residence in Peterborough and includes features such as a front bay and gable, return eaves, windows with stained glass transoms and an offset entrance porch.
-It is an important feature of the turn of the century neighbourhood on the section of Aylmer Street N north of McDonnel Street.
+It is an important feature of this turn of the century neighbourhood.